kinggeorges12/JellyBridge/Development.md

 ## Planned Features

-1. Support for Jellyfin 10.11.*!
-See [Issue #1](https://github.com/kinggeorges12/JellyBridge/issues/1).
+1. ~~Support for Jellyfin 10.11.*!
+See [Issue #1](https://github.com/kinggeorges12/JellyBridge/issues/1).~~
-2. Change sort order based on user preference or implement a random sort order plugin.
+2. ~~Change sort order based on user preference or implement a random sort order plugin.~~
+3. Change the smart sort to include cast and directors as criteria
-3. Allow users to upload a custom picture or video for placeholder videos.
+4. Allow users to upload a custom picture or video for placeholder videos.
-4. Fetch additional content from Jellyseerr before the built-in Jellyfin metadata refresh.
+5. Fetch additional content from Jellyseerr before the built-in Jellyfin metadata refresh.

 ## Contributing